tmkeil/Inception/README.md

 ```
 EXPOSE 8080 => exposes port 8080 inside the container
 WORKDIR /opt => ...
-ENTRYPOINT ["python", "app.py"] => defines 2 commands to run the a service inside a container
+ENTRYPOINT ["python", "app.py"] => defines 2 commands to run the a service inside a container.
+CMD ["executable", "param1"] => Runs this default command, when running the container.
+When you specify the command in an array format, the first element is the executable, the second the param1... => ["sleep", "5"]

+Now: If you only specify only ENTRYPOINT without CMD like:
+ENTRYPOINT ["sleep"]
+and run the container: docker run <image> 10
+it uses the 10 as an argument for the sleep executable.
+But without the 10 specified, you would get an error.

+Together with the CMD option:
+ENTRYPOINT ["sleep"]
+CMD ["5"]
+you can set the 5 as a default value for the sleep executable and it would be overwritten when you run the container by giving for e.g. the 10 as a parameter.

+If you want to change the ENTRYPOINT, when you run the container, you can do it with the --entrypoint another_command

 ```
 FROM Ubuntu => defines what the base operating system should be for this container.
 All Dockerfiles must start with a `FROM` instruction.
 Every docker image must be based off from another docker image.
 Either an os or another image that was created before based on an os.